AdamJeddy/For-Future-Me/_posts/Why-Has-Nobody-Told-Me-This-Before/2022-9-25-Why-Has-Nobody-Told-Me-This-Before.md

 	- Along the way, be your own coach, not your worst critic.
 	- Courage comes before confidence.

-### Chapter 20: You are not your mistakes
+### 20: You are not your mistakes
-- Most self-doubt is linked to the relationship we have with failure.
+Most self-doubt is linked to the relationship we have with failure.
 How other people respond to your failure does not say anything about your own personality or worthiness.

-### Chapter 21: Being enough
+### 21: Being enough
 - The brick wall that most people hit on their way to self-acceptance is the misconception that it will cause laziness and complacency.

 - Self-acceptance is not the same as passively accepting defeat.
 Self-compassion often involves taking the more difficult road that is in your best interests.

-### Chapter 22: Make anxiety disappear!
+### 22: Make anxiety disappear!
-- Escape and avoidance only provides short-term relief but feeds anxiety in the long term.
+Escape and avoidance only provides short-term relief but feeds anxiety in the long term.

-### Chapter 23: Things we do that make anxiety worse
+### 23: Things we do that make anxiety worse
-> [!info]
 > Your brain learns like a scientist.
 Each time it has an experience, positive or negative, it clocks that as evidence for its beliefs.
 If you avoid the thing you fear, you never give yourself the chance to build up evidence in your mind that you can get through it and survive.
 Just telling your brain that something is safe is not enough.
 You must experience it.
+{: .prompt-info}

 - Safety behaviours – We can also come to rely on things that we associate with safety if we don’t trust ourselves to be able to cope when anxiety hits.
 We may feel unable to go anywhere without ‘just in case’ medications, or we take a mobile phone everywhere because looking down at it enables us to avoid conversation at social events.

 - Your brain will take some convincing, so you need to repeat that behaviour over and over.
 The things you do most often become your comfort zone.

-### Chapter 24: How to calm anxiety right now
+### 24: How to calm anxiety right now
 - Breathe in for 4 seconds, hold for 4 seconds, out for 4 seconds and hold for 4 seconds.
 Focusing on something square can act as a guide and help you to keep your attention on the breathing, minimizing the chances of being distracted too soon.

 - Chapter summary